vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 ### Avatar Thumbnails

 The Avatar app will look for a thumbnail with a .jpg extension with the same name and at the same URL location as your avatar's.
-For example, if your avatar is hosted on `http://vircadia.dev/avatar.fbx`, then it will look for a thumbnail at `http://vircadia.dev/avatar.jpg`.
+For example, if your avatar is hosted at `https://vircadia.dev/avatar.fbx`, then it will look for a thumbnail at `https://vircadia.dev/avatar.jpg`.

 **See Also**